wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    2. Background  . . . . . . . . . . . . . . . . . . . . . . . . .
 3
    3. Terminology . . . . . . . . . . . . . . . . . . . . . . . . .
 3
    4. Returning multiple answers  . . . . . . . . . . . . . . . . .
 4
-   5. Extra Resource Record . . . . . . . . . . . . . . . . . . . .
+   5. The EXTRA Resource Record . . . . . . . . . . . . . . . . . .
 4
      5.1.
 File Format . . . . . . . . . . . . . . . . . . . . . . .
-4
+5
      5.2.
 Wire Format . . . . . . . . . . . . . . . . . . . . . . .
 5
    6. Signaling support . . . . . . . . . . . . . . . . . . . . . .
-5
+6
    7. Stub-Resolver Considerations  . . . . . . . . . . . . . . . .
-5
+6
    8. Use of Additional information . . . . . . . . . . . . . . . .
 6
    9. IANA Considerations . . . . . . . . . . . . . . . . . . . . .
 6
    10. Security Considerations . . . . . . . . . . . . . . . . . . .
 6
    11. Acknowledgements  . . . . . . . . . . . . . . . . . . . . . .
 7
    12. Normative References  . . . . . . . . . . . . . . . . . . . .
 7
    Appendix A.  Changes / Author Notes.  . . . . . . . . . . . . . .
-7
+8
    Authors' Addresses  . . . . . . . . . . . . . . . . . . . . . . .
 8

 1. Introduction

-   In many cases the name being resolved in the DNS provides the reason behind why the name is being resolved.
-This may allow the authoritative nameserver to predict what other answers the recursive server will soon query for.
-By providing multiple answers in the response, the authoritative name server operator can assist a caching recursive resolver in pre-poulating its cache before the client asks for the subsequent queries.
-Apart from decreasing the latency for end users, this also decreases the total number of queries that the recursive server needs to make and the autorative server needs to answer.
+   In many cases a name being resolved in the DNS provides the reason behind why the name is being resolved.
+This may allow the authoritative nameserver to predict what other answers a recursive resolver will soon query for.
+By providing multiple answers in the response, the authoritative name server operator can assist a caching recursive resolver in pre-populating its cache before a stub resolver or other client asks for the subsequent queries.
+Apart from decreasing the latency for end users [RFC6555], this also decreases the total number of queries that the recursive resolver needs to send and the autorative server needs to answer.

-   For example, the name server operator of Example Widgets, Inc (example.com) knows that the web page at www.example.com contains various other resources, including some images (served from images.example.com), some Cascading Style Sheets (served from css.example.com) and some JavaScript (served from data.example.com).
+   For example, the domain name administrator of Example Widgets, Inc (example.com) knows that the web page at www.example.com contains various other resources, including some images (served from images.example.com), some Cascading Style Sheets (served from css.example.com) and some JavaScript (served from data.example.com).
-   An application attempting to resolve www.example.com is very likely to be a web browser rendering the page and will also need to resolve all of these other names as well.
-Providing all of these answers in response to a query for www.example.com allows the recursive server to pre-populate its cache and have these answers available immediately when the client asks for them.
+   An application attempting to resolve www.example.com is very likely to be a web browser rendering the page and will likely also need to resolve all of these additional names as well.
+Providing all of these answers in response to a query for www.example.com allows the recursive resolver to pre-populate its cache and have these answers available immediately when a stub resolver or other DNS client asks for them.

-   Other examples where this technique may be useful include SMTP (including mail server addresses, SPF and DKIM records when serving the MX record), SRV (providing the target information in addition to
+   Other examples where this technique may be useful include SMTP (by including mail server addresses, SPF and DKIM records when serving

 Kumari, et al.          Expires December 28, 2016               [Page 2]

-Internet-Draft            DNS Multiple Answers                 June 2016
+Internet-Draft              DNS Extra Answers                  June 2016

-   the SRV response) and TLSA (providing any TLSA records associated with a name).
-This same technique can include both the IPv4 (A) and IPv6 (AAAA) addresses for any address query.
+   the MX record), SRV (by providing the target information in addition to the SRV response) and TLSA (by providing any TLSA records associated with a name).
+This same technique can also be used to include both the IPv4 (A) and IPv6 (AAAA) addresses for any singular address query.

-   This technique, described in this document, is purely an optimization
-   - by providing all of other, related answers that the client is likely to need along with the answer that they requested, users get a better experience, iterative servers need to perform less queries, authoritative servers have to answer fewer queries, etc. [ed: add ref to happy eyeballs rfc]
+   This technique, described in this document, is purely an optimization and enables a zone publisher to distribute other related answers that the client is likely to need along with an answer to the original request.
+Users get a better experience, recursive resolvers need to send less queries, authoritative servers have to answer fewer queries, etc.

 1.1.
 Requirements notation